-To legally operate dental x-ray equipment and perform dental radiographic procedures in Kentucky, a dental assistant must:
+To legally operate dental x-ray equipment and perform dental radiographic procedures in Kentucky, a dental assistant must complete ten hours of training that includes a six-hour Kentucky Board-approved course in dental radiography safety and one of the following:

-- I. Pass the national DANB Radiation Health and Safety (RHS) exam OR - II.
-Successfully complete a CODA-approved course in radiation safety and technique OR - III.
-Complete ten hours of training that includes a six-hour Kentucky Board-approved course in dental radiography safety and one of the following: - a.
-Four hours of instruction in dental radiography technique under the employment and supervision of the dentist in the office OR - b.
+- I. Four hours of instruction in dental radiography technique under the employment and supervision of the dentist in the office OR - II.
 A four-hour course in radiography technique approved by the Kentucky Board of Dentistry